|This page is rather stubbly and could use some expansion.|

 Are you a bad enough dude to

-Dark Half's extensive debugging features can be enabled in two ways:
+Dark Half's extensive debugging features can be enabled in three ways:

 - Use the Pro Action Replay code C0047A80.

 - Use the Pro Action Replay code C0047A40, then at any point in game, press Up + Right + B + X + R + Select + Start on controller 1.

 - Turn on or reset the system holding Up + Right + B + X + R + Select + Start on controller 1 until a sound is head during the Enix logo.

 The latter seems to be the more "correct" method, as it would have allowed the developers to play the game normally with the debugging features kept sufficiently out-of-sight most of the time.
 Using the first PAR code enables the same features without the awkward button combo.